sQUlearn/squlearn/README.md

 traditional machine learning pipelines via a 'high-level / low-level' design approach.
-The software features an array of algorithms including Quantum Support Vector Machines, Regression, Gaussian Processes, Kernel Ridge Regression, and a Quantum Neural Network (QNN), all designed to seamlessly integrate with sklearn.
+The software features an array of algorithms including Quantum Support Vector Machines, Regression, Gaussian Processes, Kernel Ridge Regression, and a Quantum Neural Network (QNN), all designed to seamlessly integrate with scikit-learn.
 The QNN engine facilitates efficient gradient computation and automated training with non-linear parametrized circuits.
 Users can further customize their QNN models, enhancing flexibility and potential outcomes. sQUlearn's kernel engines are designed to meet various needs, with fidelity kernels and projected quantum kernels, the latter leveraging